Kazi Md. Rakibul Hasan, Md. Rashedul Hossain Md. Mahamudul Hasan Bipul Kumar Das A. K. M. Nazmul Haque Md. Syedur Rahaman

 How to Cite

 Functional Outcome of Intramedullary Nailing of the Femoral Shaft Fracture.
 (2024).
-Clinical Medicine and Medical Research, 5(1), 240-251. https://clinicalmedicine.in/index.php/cmmr/article/view/114
+Clinical Medicine and Medical Research, 5(1), 240-251. http://clinicalmedicine.in/index.php/cmmr/article/view/114

 Similar Articles